C. Moore Hardy: Career

 Hardy's involvement in a broad range of social causes from the late 1970s, saw her start to photograph those movements, she later noted:

 “I was involved in all kinds of politics from those days – women’s rights, animal rights, anti-nuclear, conservation, our natural heritage, gay and lesbian rights.
 I care deeply about the society I live in.”

 In July 1979 Hardy's work was featured on the cover of the first edition of the gay and lesbian community newspaper the Star Observer.
 Working for the Star Observer Hardy became increasingly involved in the gay and lesbian community, and from the mid-1980s this significantly expanded with the increasing popularity and expansion of the Sydney Gay and Lesbian Mardi Gras, which became a key focus of her work documenting in the community.
 She was also increasingly drawn to minorities within the LGBTI community – trans* people, Indigenous community members and lesbians – who weren't being as avidly captured by other documentary photographers as gay men.

 From the 1980s to the 2010s Hardy has combined her community and professional photographic practice with her work as a Registered Nurse and Clinical Coordinator, including roles at the (Prince of Wales Hospital (Sydney), Prince Henry Hospital, Royal Prince Alfred Hospital, and St Vincent's Hospital.
 Her community photographic practice extended to voluntary cultural development positions for lesbian and gay community groups, including the Sydney Gay and Lesbian Mardi Gras, NSW Gay and Lesbian Rights Lobby, Sydney Pride Centre, AIDS Council of New South Wales (ACON) and the Sydney Gay Games Bid.

 In 1994, Hardy, along with partner Martien Coucke produced the ‘1994 Lesbian Calendar’, (with an accompanying set of 8 postcards) featuring portraits from the calendar.

 Exhibitions

+2024: Queer contemporary: C.Moore Hardy: Life in Black, White and Pink, National Art School.